 1) A CPU

-This seems pretty obvious right?
+This seems pretty obvious, right?
 How else are you going to record?
 I use a laptop, others may use a MAC or a PC.
 It’s all personal preference.
-The chances are good that whatever you have will suffice, as long as you don’t have one of <— these 😛
+The chances are good that whatever you have will suffice, as long as you don’t have one of these to your right. 😛

 2) An audio interface